 The agent codenamed Lancelot is killed during a mission for the Kingsman secret service.
 Feeling responsible for the death, agent Harry Hart delivers a medal to his widow that contains a number on the back that she or her son can call if she ever needs a favour.
 Seventeen years later, her son Gary or ‘Eggsy’ has grown up an unemployed slacker.
 He is arrested after an incident where he goes joyriding in a stolen car.
 He uses the occasion to call the number on the back of the medal and is released from custody by Hart.
 Hart has been given orders to recruit a new Lancelot after the latest has been killed.
 After demonstrating his fighting prowess by defeating a gang of thugs seeking revenge against Eggsy, Hart persuades Eggsy to try-out for the Kingsmen.
 They are taken to a secret location where Eggsy and the other recruits are placed through a tough training regimen designed to eliminate all but one.
 At the same time, the agency realises they are on the trail of tech tycoon Richmond Valentine who has just released a SIM card that allows free access to mobile and internet networks worldwide.
 The Kingsmen discover that Valentine has also implanted key international figures with chips that can cause their heads to explode.
 This brings Valentine’s up against the Kingsmen.
 They must go into action to defeat Valentine as he plans to activate the SIM card, allowing control of people all around the world.

 Kingsman: The Secret Service was the fifth directorial film from British director Matthew Vaughn.
 Vaughn first appeared as a producer on several of Guy Ritchie’s early films before making his directorial debut with Layer Cake (2004), a British crime film very much in the Ritchie mould.
 He first gained attention here with the fine adaptation of Neil Gaiman’s Stardust (2007).
-This set Vaughn on a Hollywood career where he has primarily been associated with comic-book adaptations, starting with Kick-Ass (2010) and followed by X: First Class (2011) and now Kingsman, as well as acting as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), while he was at one point also listed to direct Thor (2011) before dropping out.
+This set Vaughn on a Hollywood career where he has primarily been associated with comic-book adaptations, starting with Kick-Ass (2010) and followed by X: First Class (2011) and now Kingsman, as well as acting as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), as well as Silent Night (2021), while he was at one point also listed to direct Thor (2011) before dropping out.
 Vaughn co-writes with Jane Goldman who has tuned the scripts for each of his films since Stardust, as well as other works such as The Woman in Black (2012), The Limehouse Golem (2016) and Miss Peregrine’s Home for Peculiar Children (2016).

 The names of characters have all been changed – in the comic-book, the villain was James Arnold who had a scheme that is replicated here but also involved abducting real-world celebrities.
 The only celebrity appearance we get here is an Obama lookalike, while the villain has been given a new name and James Arnold is now the scientist who is crucial to the scheme (and is played by Mark Hamill, which is an in-joke in that Hamill was the first celebrity to be kidnapped by the villain in the comic-book).
 The character of the henchman Gazelle was also a man in the book and is recast with Sofia Boutella here.
 There are also no codenames based on the Arthurian legends in the comic-book.

 His film is no less a parody in its own way but it is also one that creates a suspension of disbelief in its own reality, which is not the case with Austin Powers et al, which draw audience-winking attention to their deliberate unreality.
 It is also a film that is very meta-aware in terms of genre and features several witty pieces of dialogue to this extent – like a scene with Michael Caine asking Taron Egerton why he called his dog JB and cycling through the possible answers – James Bond?
 Jason Bourne? before finally arriving at Jack Bauer (although the funniest conversation is the one with Colin Firth trying to find movie parallels to describe Taron Egort’s makeover).
 Not to mention that the presence of Michael Caine is a nod to his appearing in the fine trilogy of Harry Palmer spy films in the 1960s – see Billion Dollar Brain (1967).

 Although it was the something that was diluted through successive recastings of the role, James Bond always drew its image of the spy from the British private school and gentlemen’s club snobbery – where the quality of the martini, one’s hand at the baccarat table and the available woman in bed was as important as matters of state.
 Patrick MacNee’s John Steed in the subsequent cult tv series The Avengers (1962-9) was a parody of the upper-class British gentleman as spy, going into action with umbrella, bowler hat and suit, greeting the most ridiculous of threats with perfectly droll understatement and good manners.

 The film’s pleasure turns out to be whenever Matthew Vaughn allows the action sequences to explode – from Sofia Boutella going into dazzlingly lithe action with razor-tipped leg prostheses to the aforementioned sequence with Colin Firth taking on thugs in the pub or eliminating dozens of attackers in a church to a breathlessly seat-edge skydiving sequence and Tagon Egort’s run through the villain’s headquarters at the end.
 The film completely rocks it in this regard.
 It also proves to be an absolute Q gadgeteers paradise.
 That and the perfectly droll sense of slyly mocking its own Britishness makes for an irresistible mix.

 (Nominee for Best Director (Matthew Vaughn), Best Adapted Screenplay and Best Actor (Colin Firth) at this site’s Best of 2015 Awards).